siraben/website/_drafts/organizing-theories.md

 Notation "- x" := (opp x).
 ```

-Now for the interesting part of the hierarchy.
-Hierarchy Builder
+Now for the interesting part.
+Hierarchy Builder makes it easy for us
-makes it easy to do multiple inheritance and combine the constraints,
+to do multiple inheritance and combine the constraints, much like
-much like typeclasses.
-Then we can seemlessly prove the lemma exactly
+typeclasses.
+Then we can seemlessly prove the lemma exactly as we did
-as we did before.
+before.

 ```coq
 (* Abelian group definition, inheriting from Group and ComMonoid *)